zeta1999/korali/doc/mkdocs/docs/aboutus.md

 ## Contact us

-The Korali Project is written and maintained by
+The Korali Project is developed and maintained by

 * **Georgios Arampatzis**, garampat at ethz.ch
 * **Sergio Miguel Martin**, martiser at ethz.ch